-- Ulcerative colitis affects only the large bowel and rectum. - Ulcerative colitis affects only the single, inside layer of the bowel wall. - Crohn's disease can affect any part of the GI tract from the mouth to the anus.
+- Ulcerative colitis affects only the large bowel and the rectum. - Ulcerative colitis affects only a single layer of the bowel wall. - Crohn's disease can affect any part of the GI tract from the mouth to the anus.
 It is most common in the small bowel and/or large bowel.
 Inflammation can extend through every layer of the bowel wall.